jalani2727/Capstone-Raspberry-Projects/README.md

 ```

 #### Step 2: Setting up the Code
-<p> The Numpy and Scipy environments on the pi needed to be set up so that python code and be edited and deployed on the raspberry pi</p>
+<p> The Numpy and Scipy environments on the Raspberry Pi needed to be set up so that Python code could be edited and deployed on the Raspberry Pi.</p>

-In Terminal:
+First, I typed the following commands into the Terminal on the Raspberry Pi:
 ```bash
 sudo apt-get install python-numpy sudo apt-get install python-opencv